Qantas posts huge loss, says no international flights until October | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-SYDNEY, Feb 25 ― Australian carrier Qantas reported a US$5.5 billion (RM22.2 billion) plunge in revenue during the second half of 2020 and said international passenger flights would not resume until October as the pandemic continued to devastate the industry.
+SYDNEY, Feb 25 — Australian carrier Qantas reported today a US$5.5 billion plunge (RM22.2 billion) in revenue during the second half of 2020 and said international passenger flights would not resume until October as the pandemic continued to devastate the industry.

-The country's biggest airline said it suffered an underlying loss of A$1.1 billion in the six months to December 31, with statutory losses climbing to A$1.47 billion.
+The country’s biggest airline said it suffered an underlying pre-tax loss of A$1.03 billion in the six months to December 31, with statutory losses climbing to A$1.47 billion.

 “These figures are stark, but they won’t come as a surprise,” said Qantas CEO Alan Joyce.